 All acupuncture needles are sterile and single-use.
 Acupuncture points are swabbed with alcohol before insertion.

-The practitioner will use 10-18 needles per treatment, but we will happily start with less if you prefer.
+The practitioner will use, on average, 10-18 needles per treatment, but we will happily start with less if you prefer.
 Just give us the word!

 And then?
 You rest!
 Treatments are 45 minutes in length but can be shorter if desired.

 Intake & Treatment

 The practitioner returns to remove your needles, answer any questions, and to give you a treatment plan.

 Treatment plans vary based on the intensity of the issue and how long you've had it for.
 They are usually daily, bi-weekly or weekly and then taper down as the symptoms improve.